glesica/fitness-thesis/README.md

 # Fitness Landscapes Thesis

 Documents and source code related to my MS thesis.
-The makefile allows all or part of the materials to be compiled and/or run.
+The makefiles allow all or part of the materials to be compiled and/or run.

+## Documents

+Make targets:

   * Proposal - `make proposal`

-## Tools
+### Tools

 Various "release checks" can be run with `make check`.
 This includes checking for `TODO`, `FIXME`, and `CITATION` annotations.